TheAgentCompany/TheAgentCompany/workspaces/tasks/pm-create-teammate-channel-from-spreadsheet/checkpoints.md

 ## Checkpoint 2 (1pt)

-Check if the agent creates a channel called "Group2".
+Check if the agent creates a channel called "Group2" and makes it  public.

 ## Checkpoint 3 (1pt)